 Many may think that the particularly difficult aspects of supporting special-needs individuals involve looking after their behavioural, physical or even personal care challenges.
 Indeed, those things are difficult, but I would say it's the emotional neediness that is the most challenging.
 In fact, I would argue it's the emotional neediness and their inability to self-regulate that give rise to the other challenges.
 Special-needs individuals constantly need us to help them self-regulate from all the stressors and temptations around them.

-Comparing my clients to my own kids, I am sure my girls love me, but on just about every occasion, I could walk into the living room and instantly combust in a ball of flames, and I doubt they would notice.
+Comparing my clients to my own kids, I am sure my girls love me, but on just about every evening, I could walk into the living room and instantly combust in a ball of flame, and I doubt they would notice.
 If they are on their screens, they may merely whine to their mother about why it's suddenly so hot in the room and whether the AC is working.
 They don't need me as much.

 So, support workers, if you are listening, let's resist the apple and put our clients ahead of everything else.
 Please get off your cellphones!